-In the following days, pictures of birds with oiled feathers and of dead fish floating in pools of oil clearly showed the damage to the beaches, marshes, birds, and marine mammals.
-However, the damage to the ecosystem on the ocean floor was not as obvious.
-The well that blew out in the accident was in the deep sea, about 5,000 feet below the ocean surface.
-At those depths it is very cold and dark, and the pressure is almost 1,000 times higher than on land.
+How many oil spills took place in the Gulf of Mexico since the 2010 one?: Many, more than hundred.
+You can use the spill checker to find out: http://oilspill.skytruth.org/ then and the pressure is almost 1,000 times higher than on land.
 It will crush an unprotected human body.
 Fixing the broken well would take months.
 And in the meantime, more oil than from any previous accident in history was spilling out onto the ocean floor and into the fragile deep sea ecosystem.